Elder Law vs. Estate Planning in Washington

 Common questions families ask

-Does Medicaid limit care options in Washington?
+Does Medicaid limit assisted living, memory care, or adult family home options in Washington?

 Does having an estate plan mean we don’t need elder law planning?